 Get ready to Fall Back

-I remember I used to get so excited about “falling back,”aka, Daylight Saving Time.
-I would use those extra 60 minutes for catching up on sleep, or I would just take the time to enjoy another hour of the crisp fall weather.
-This was all BC, Before Children.
+I remember I used to get so excited about “falling back.”
+I would use that extra hour to catch up on sleep, or I would just take the time to enjoy the crisp fall weather, or just stay up later!

 Making the transition for Daylight Saving Time

-- Review your schedule and family rhythms and figure out the best way to approach the bedtime, nap, and meal transitions for your family.
-(The bedtime plan is down below to get you started.)
+- Write it down.
+Writing out your plan will help you commit and follow through with the changes you desire in your home.
+Review your schedule, family rhythms and figure out the best way to approach the bedtime, nap, and meal transitions for your family.
+The bedtime plan chart below can help you get started.

 - Be available.
 Make time to connect with your little one during the transition.
-It never fails that they need a little more TLC from mom or dad.
+It never fails that children will need a little more TLC from mom or dad when change occurs because they can feel a little disorganized.

 - Be patient with your child and yourself.
 Change is hard for everyone so be mindful of your responses during this transition.

-A gradual sample bedtime plan for Daylight Saving Time
+Little by little, a gradual approach for Daylight Saving Time

 Rest assured that within a week or so the transition will even itself out, and everyone will be back on track with the sleep habits you once had in your home!